East Asia wins top marks in OECD's education rankings

 "They basically succeed in attracting the most talented teachers to the most challenging classrooms, they get really great principals in the tough schools," Schleicher said.

-"They mobilize resources where they can make the most differences," he added.
+"They mobilise resources where they can make the most differences," he added.

 In a new development, the OECD found that East Asian students were increasingly able to extrapolate from what they were taught and use their knowledge creatively - skills traditionally more associated with Western school systems.